 This site contains various types of information.

-It is especially useful, however, for its early-19th-century Ordinance Survey First Series maps, which pre-date the maps available on the Old Maps site.
+It is especially useful, however, for its early-19th-century Ordnance Survey First Series maps, which pre-date most of the maps available elsewhere.

 Bradshaw's 1830 Canal Map on canalmaps.net